Frequently Asked Questions

 Life Insurance Policies for Long-Term Care: Some life insurance policies can help pay for long-term care.
 Policies with an "accelerated death benefit" provide tax-free cash while you are still alive.
 You may also be able to sell your life insurance policy for its current value, known as a "life settlement".
 This option is available to people 70 years of age and older; the proceeds are taxable and can be used for any reason, including payment for assisted living or adult foster care.

 Is there a waitlist to get in?

-We currently do not have a waitlist at Sparrow Senior Living!
-We have private rooms immediately available in our newly renovated Sturgis facility.
+We currently have a waitlist at Sparrow Senior Living.
+Please call or send a message to find out more about being added to our waitlist for a private room in our newly renovated Sturgis facility.

 Do you offer hospice care?

 Yes, we partner with hospice providers in the area to offer these services when needed.